skramm/homog2d/docs/homog2d_devinfo.md

 In the definition of the function, this additional argument value is ignored, it is there just so that the compiler can select the correct overload.

-The two implementations (for points and for lines) are written as two `impl_` private functions that are templated by the numerical data type.
+The different implementations are written as two `impl_` private functions that are templated by the numerical data type.
 If the situation only makes sense for one of the types (for example `getAngle()` cannot be considered for two points), then the implementation of that type only holds a `static_assert`, so that can be catched at build time.